 We met mid-morning at Oxford Circus, London's foremost consumerist stargate, where street dance crews and over-friendly Hare Krishnas try to hustle tourists, and crews of mini-Winonas in the midst of their five-finger discount phase are stopped at the door of Topshop with their bags full of severed security tags and cheap leather jackets.

-Faze had recently hurt his cruciate playing soccer, so he turned up on a pair of tricked-out NHS crutches, which lent a slight Midnight Cowboy feel to the proceedings as we trundled down Oxford Street, trying on things we were never going to buy.
+Faze had recently done his cruciate playing football, so he turned up on a pair of tricked-out NHS crutches, which lent a slight Midnight Cowboy feel to the proceedings as we trundled down Oxford Street, trying on things we were never going to buy.

-We found ourselves drawn to one those emporiums of shit you find in any European city, full of Messi shirts, local trinkets, and rhinestone "KUSH SWAG" snapbacks.
-In the back was a dark room that the owner had installed purely to show off his range of reactive rave shirts, perfect for the new generation of deep house ravers who've had their lives changed by MK's "Storm Queen" in the same way the original heads' souls were forever warped by "Pump Up the Volume."
+We found ourselves drawn to one those emporiums of shite you find in any European city, full of Messi shirts, local trinkets and rhinestone "KUSH SWAG" snapbacks.
+In the back was a dark room that the owner had installed purely to show off his range of reactive rave shirts, perfect for the new generation of deep house ravers who've had their lives changed by MK's "Storm Queen" in the same way the original heads' souls were forever warped by "Pump Up the Volume".

 I asked if he thinks drugs play much of a part in all this, or if it's just the laughing gas he's noticed more than anything else.
 "I noticed that a lot of people around me were all of a sudden doing MDMA, going to house raves... but, all of a sudden, people are doing ket to keep up with the music," he said.
 "There's so much ketamine in music now, and it even affects the music being played.
 I don't do ket, but I imagine [if you were] on it you'd wanna hear a kind of constant repetition that would keep you in the zone, whereas if you were hearing all sorts of stuff you'd go mental."